IamVicky90/Zomato/README.md

 2. Building deployed, and hosting a Flask web app on Microsoft Azure( https://health-app-by-vicky.azurewebsites.net ).

 ## Installation
 The Code is written in Python 3.8.
 If you don't have Python installed you can find it [here](https://www.python.org/downloads/).
 If you are using a lower version of Python you can upgrade using the pip package, ensuring you have the latest version of pip.
-To install the required packages and libraries, run this command in the project directory after [downloading it](https://github.com/IamVicky90/Plant-Disease-Prediction/archive/main.zip):
+To install the required packages and libraries, run this command in the project directory after downloading this repo.
 ```bash
 pip install -r requirements.txt
 ```